Holidays, Rants & Musings

 by Alice Schertle

-This book is my ultimate favorite Halloween book of all time.
-We have two copies of this book!
-I have read it so much to my kids that I have memorized it.
+This book is my favorite Halloween book of all time.
+We have two copies!
+I have read it to my kids so many times that I have memorized it.
 The kids repeatedly ask me to read this book; they love it so much!
-The Skeleton in the Closet is a really cute book.
+The Skeleton in the Closet is an adorable book.

 Synopsis: Bam!
 Bam!
 Bam!
 A skeleton’s knocking at the door.
 Creak… creak… creak… Now he’s going up the steps — but this skeleton isn’t looking for what you’d expect.
-There are both snickers and shivers awaiting readers in this wickedly funny rhyming story that is sure to tickle funny bones.
+Snickers and shivers await readers in this wickedly funny rhyming story that will surely tickle funny bones.

 Leave a Reply